AISTATS 2024 Reviewer Guidelines

 Is the submission clearly written?
 Is it well organized?
 (If not, please make constructive suggestions for improving its clarity.)
 Does it adequately inform the reader?
 (Note that a superbly written paper provides enough information for an expert reader to reproduce its results.)

-Explain whether the submission is written with due scholarship and suitably relates the proposed work to prior work in the literature.
+We recommend you to explain in Q13 whether the submission is written with due scholarship and suitably relates the proposed work to prior work in the literature.
 The related work section should not just list prior work, but explain how the proposed work differs from, builds upon, and/or improves on it.
 Note that authors are not expected to know about all non-peer-reviewed work (e.g, preprints such as on arXiv).
-Other works (whether peer-reviewed or not) that appeared less than two months before the submission deadline are considered concurrent to AISTATS submissions; authors are not obligated to make detailed comparisons to such papers (though, especially for the camera ready versions of accepted papers, authors are encouraged to).
+Other works (whether peer-reviewed or not) that appeared less than 4 months before the submission deadline are considered concurrent to AISTATS submissions; authors are not obligated to make detailed comparisons to such papers (though, especially for the camera ready versions of accepted papers, authors are encouraged to).

-Additional Comments.
-Add your additional comments, feedback and suggestions for improvement, as well as any further questions for the authors.
+Additional Comments: add your additional comments, feedback and suggestions for improvement, as well as any further questions for the authors. what would you do differently if you were given the chance to improve the paper?
 (Optional)

 Reproducibility.
-Are there enough details to reproduce the main results of this work?
+Are there enough details to reproduce the main experimental results of this work?

-Please assess whether, with the information provided by the authors in the paper and the supplementary material, the assumptions and limitations of this work are clearly stated.
-If they are not, consider listing this as a weakness of the paper.
+Please assess whether, with the information provided by the authors in the paper and the supplementary material, the assumptions, experimental settings and limitations of this work are clearly stated.
+If they are not, consider listing this as a weakness of the paper in the additional comments.

 You should NOT assume that you were assigned a representative sample of submissions, nor should you adjust your scores to match the overall conference acceptance rates.
 The “Overall Score” for each submission should reflect your assessment of the submission’s contributions.

-- 3: You are fairly confident in your assessment.
-It is possible that you did not understand some parts of the submission or that you are unfamiliar with some pieces of related work.
-Math/other details were not carefully checked.
+- Fairly confident (It is possible that you did not understand some parts of the submission or that you are unfamiliar with some pieces of related work.
+Math/other details were not carefully checked.)

 Does the submission raise potential ethical concerns?
 Does this submission raise potential ethical concerns?
 These include methods, applications or data that create or reinforce unfair biases and/or that have a primary purpose of harm or injury.

-Yes or No. Note that your rating should be independent of this.
+Note that your rating in Q15 should be independent of this ethics assessment.
 Your duty here is to flag papers that might need additional review from the ethical perspective.

 Code of conduct.